jomarmar/mavrix-test/README.md

 Pagination works fine!...

-Filtering contacts not working.
+~~Filtering contacts not working.
 Not sure if I have found a bug or I have messed it up with pagination stuff.
-(NOTE: filtering should happen on all contact list, not just in the contacts per page).
+(NOTE: filtering should happen on all contact list, not just in the contacts per page).~~ Filtering now works.
+Forgot controller (vm).

 ## Improvements